Characters: Detective Conan People From Notable Cases

 - Driven to Suicide: People think at first that Yumi killed herself.
 This isn't helped by how she did express the wish to finish herself off since she's been depressed and in danger of losing her job in the middle of the economic crisis.

-- Genius Bruiser: Kazushi
+- Genius Bruiser: Kazushi is very big and very bright.

 - Hello, Nurse!: Yumi, referred to as the Madonna of the group.